wwarthen/RomWBW/Source/Doc/UserGuide.md

 Since this runs at the CPM driver level it is useful as an end-to-end test to prove that date time stamping is able to read the correct time

-The `TESTCLOK` utility is provided by ZSDOS, plese see the ZSDOS Manual for further information
+The `TESTCLOK` utility is provided by ZSDOS, please see the ZSDOS Manual for further information

 ## Date/Time File Stamping